 Other medical conditions, such as endocrine and metabolic disorders, as well as gastrointestinal disorders, can also cause your dog to be smellier than usual.
 Taking your dog to the veterinarian regularly to address medical conditions, and receiving appropriate treatment will keep them healthy and your nose happy.

 Benefits of Prevention

 Although natural microorganisms on your dog's coat will emit a certain amount of odor when wet, there are steps pet owners can take to reduce the smell.
 However, if wet dog smell is excessive it can point to a medical condition such as an infection or disease that needs attention.
 Addressing any skin conditions and diseases will benefit your dog's health and make them more pleasant to be around by reducing odor.

 Simple Steps to Stop the Smell

 Dogs smell bad when wet due to bacteria and other microorganisms present on their skin.
 Regular grooming, coupled with thorough drying usually keeps odor under control.
 Several natural products around your home, like baking soda and vinegar, will deodorize furniture and carpets.
-If your dog is particularly smelly, check to see if he has a parasitic, bacterial or yeast infection that needs addressing, as these can add to wet dog smell.
+If your dog is particularly smelly, check to see if they have a parasitic, bacterial or yeast infection that needs addressing, as these can add to wet dog smell.
 Other medical conditions and diseases can also contribute to odor, so a trip to the veterinarian may be necessary to check for other causes of excess odor in your dog.